Merzasphor/MWSE/docs/source/references/other/csse.md

 * The CS will no longer adopt a working directory externally.
 This means that when opening esm/esp files from the Data Files folder from double clicking it, the Morrowind.ini file and all other configs/logs will correctly load from the root Morrowind folder.
 * Loading an active file without manually loading its masters will no longer lead to a potential crash.
 * Opening the Construction Set through Mod Organizer 2 is no longer slowed by the number of active MO2 mod folders.
+* The NetImmerse NiLinesData structure loads correctly.

 ### Object Window

 * Significantly improved UI responsiveness.
 * Added a footer to the window, with a new filter input.
 This input can be focused by using CTRL+F while the Object Window is active.
 This can be used to filter objects by a matching id, name, icon, model, enchantment, script, or book text fragments.
 	* Regex search options and case-sensitive search options can be enabled in the config file.
+* The footer also supports a toggle button to only show modified objects.
 * The data rendering and behavior has been completely rewritten.
 Strings and alignment is more consistent.
 New columns can be added.
 	* A new modified column is displayed, showing if the object is modified.
 This can be sorted on.
 * Fixed issue where box selection in the object window would cause the mouse to snap to the edge of the screen.